Sudan Safety Guide

 Healthcare Tips

-• Drink only bottled or purified water to avoid waterborne diseases
+• Drink only bottled or properly purified water; avoid ice in drinks

 Common Risks